-Permanent stress can cause type 2 diabetes in menFebruary 7th, 2013 in Diabetes /
+Permanent stress can cause type 2 diabetes in menFebruary 7, 2013 in Medicine & Health / Diabetes

 Men who reported permanent stress have a significantly higher risk of developing type 2 diabetes than men who reported no stress.
 This is the finding of a 35-year prospective follow-up study of 7,500 men in Gothenburg, by the University of Gothenburg, Sweden.